Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 World Trade Center Terminals (WTC terminals)

-South, North, and East Terminals are located at Moll de Barcelona, within a 10-minute walking distance from Columbus Monument and the start of La Rambla street.
+South, North, and East Terminals are located at Moll de Barcelona, within a 10-minute walk from Columbus Monument and the start of La Rambla street.
 The three docks surround the modern, state-of-the-art building of the World Trade Center, and can accommodate cruise liners of moderate size.
 You can find public transport stations nearby as well.

 The terminal buildings consist of duty-free and souvenir shops, an exchange office, and a small tourist information center.
 There are no restaurants or bars, as you can find those next door inside WTC.
 The terminals also feature embarkation/disembarkation facilities and suit the needs of guests with disabilities.